emgong/double-takes/app/posts/2017-04-03-the-a11y-for-all.md

 When you're thinking about getting started with accessibility, there are rules defined to help standardize techniques.
 These techniques are captured in the [Web Content Accessibility Guidelines][wcag] (WCAG) and [Section 508 Standards][section-508].
 Focusing on them while starting out can add confusion and create an intimidating experience, however it's important to understand the origin and purpose of these guidelines and standards.
 It's also important to revisit them throughout your journey.

-### WCAG 2.0 - Web Content Accessibility Guidelines
-[WCAG 2.0][wcag] exists as a set of 12 guidelines to ensure that content is accessible under [4 principles][wcag-principles]: *perceivable, operable, understandable, and robust*.
+* [WCAG 2.0][wcag] exists as a set of 12 guidelines to ensure that content is accessible under [4 principles][wcag-principles]: *perceivable, operable, understandable, and robust*.
 Each guideline has testable success criteria defined to at [3 levels][wcag-levels] to differentiate importance and ease of implementation.

-### Section 508 Standards
-[Section 508][section-508] is a set of standards defined by the US government.
+* [Section 508][section-508] is a set of standards defined by the US government.
 It requires that all technology developed, procured, maintained, or used by the federal government be accessible to people with disabilities.
-This is a set of hard rules to be met to ensure accessibility.

 [disabilities]: http://webaim.org/intro/#people
 [ada-census]: https://www.census.gov/newsroom/facts-for-features/2015/cb15-ff10.html